2019 GCSE results

 Students at Langley Grammar School achieved a very pleasing set of results in the 2018 GCSE examinations.

 Most students took examinations in Maths, English Language and Literature, Biology, Chemistry and Physics, Philosophy & Ethics, French or German, together with three other optional courses.
 They had already taken an iGCSE in Information Technology when in Year 9.
 Some students also took an additional qualification in Mathematics.

-This is the second year of the reformed GCSEs in English and Mathematics, but the first set of results in the new, more challenging courses, for most other subjects.
+This was the second year of the reformed GCSEs in English and Mathematics, but the first set of results in the new, more challenging courses, for most other subjects.
 Reformed courses are graded from 9 down to 1.
 A small number of subjects – notably Business Studies, Product Design, Textiles and Classical Civilisation – were still on unreformed specifications, graded A* down to G.

 151 students sat a total of 1651 examinations in May/June 2018